8th Family Conference, May 28-31, 2015, Minneapolis, MN

 Our family picnic on Saturday afternoon will be a 12 minute walk from the hotel at a nearby community park.
-On Saturday evening we will have a dessert social with our Silent Auction & Raffle.
+On Saturday evening we will have a dessert social with our Silent Auction & drawing for a signed guitar, and a DJ and MC for entertainment.
 On Sunday morning we have an art and music therapy session where we will all create something together, as a community, and we will then conclude at noon with our traditional closing ceremony.

 Private family appointments with some members of our Scientific & Medical Advisory Board and other NBIA clinicians will be available on Wednesday, May 27 and Thursday, May 28.
 Please fill out the Appointment Questionnaire included with the registration packet and return to pwood@NBIAdisorders.org as soon as possible if interested.
 Priority will be given to families attending the conference for the first time.
 You must be registered for the conference before receiving an appointment time.